MarcusWordlaw/content-auditor/README.md

 ### Design Considerations

-My design is focused around an MVP for a content audit system utilizing Blockchain, the below photograph details the architecture.
+The design is focused around an MVP for a content audit system utilizing Blockchain, the below photograph details the architecture.
 A hack of the system to simulate false messages can be done by using a curl command to post in the terminal.

 ```javascript
 //Example http post request